furyhawk/text_summarization/README.md

 npm start
 ```

 This will create a new browser tab with Summarization App in DEV env.
+Run again using just 'npm start'.